Ghost 6 theme for newsrooms

 A Ghost news theme that reads like a broadsheet, for Newsrooms & Magazines

 Meridian is a premium Ghost news theme for newsrooms, magazines, and digital publishers.
 Built for editors running real desks: daily news, section archives, opinion columns, paywalled investigations.
-Compose a broadsheet-style homepage from seven editorial layouts, convert readers with the built-in paywall, and let visitors control text size and dark mode.
+Compose a broadsheet-style homepage from nine editorial layouts, pick a masthead that fits your voice, convert readers with the built-in paywall, and let visitors control text size and dark mode.
 All from Ghost Admin, with no code or plugins.

 Built by a Certified Ghost Expert